2.4. Create and edit map items

 Polygonal items.
 These items display on the map as polygons (i.e. they encompass a particular area).
 Every type of map item has its own type of outline and area encompassed by it.
 For example, bodies of water are represented by blue polygons and vegetation (forests, parks, etc.) is green:

 - Adding map item attributes.
-Attribution techniques are described in section 2.10.1.
-Adding map item attributes.
+Techniques for adding attributes are described in Section 2.10.1.
+The attribution of the object.

 - Not all items are "drawn" on the map: some are compiled during editing or added as attributes of existing items.
 These types of items include:

 - Composite linear items (motorways, railways, rivers, etc.) made up of separate sections.
 These are created during the process of editing sections of linear items and only later edited as individual items.
 For more information, see Section 2.6.2.
-Composite linear items.
+Composite linear objects.

 - Intersections (connections) — these are points that unite linear items (such as sections of road).
 Created automatically.
 For more information, see Section 2.9.
 Intersections.

 Line intersections are items that are exclusively connected to items of a single type: motorways or other transport lines.
 If a motorway intersects a metro line (or in other similar cases), then an “intersection” item is not formed.

 - Speed cameras are not entered as drawings, but as attributes (characteristics) of road intersections.
-Techniques for creating and editing them are described in section 3.8.3.
+Creating and editing techniques are described in Section 3.8.3.
 Speed cameras.

 - Traffic lights are not entered as drawings, but as attributes (characteristics) of road intersections.
-Techniques for creating and editing them are described in Section 3.8.4.
+Creating and editing techniques are described in Section 3.8.4.
 Traffic lights.

 - After the item is created, you must save your changes using one of these methods: